Forms & Resources

-We mail our invoices by December 15th of every year to those who have any type of assignment in our system.
-Our customers have until February 28th to make payment for the upcoming season.
+We mail our invoices by October 15th of every year to those who have any type of assignment in our system.
+Our customers have until December 15th to make an initial payment to hold their slip , but must pay in full by April 15th to pay in full for the upcoming season.
 Those individuals who have not returned payment by that date forfeit their assignment and we then reassign that location.

 If I purchase a boat from an individual who has an assignment in our system, can I assume ownership of their assignment as well?